ethanalker/TI-Programs/README.md

 SIMPRAD: finds simplest radical form of the square root of an integer

-TICTAC3: tic tac toe game
+TICTAC: tic tac toe game

 TODEC: converts numbers of any base to decimal